liutiantian233/CPP-Project/Wrong book/README.md

 - you can not have more than one function with the same name
 - a function must have at least one parameter
 - the first parameter of a function does not require any type information

+# STL iterators

+**True**

+- you can treat them as if they were pointers

+**False**

+- you can not use them in conjunction with an STL container
+- iterators are not templated elements